-George represents clients in personal injury claims and personal injury litigation and arbitration.
+George represents clients in personal injury claims, personal injury litigation, and arbitration.
 He has an undefeated record in arbitration handled on behalf of the firm’s clients.

-Some of George’s recent case results include a $750,000 settlement for a 70-year-old client who sustained a femur fracture that required surgery from a fall accident caused by negligent property maintenance; a $300,000 settlement for a family injured by uninsured negligent driver who caused an accident with the family’s vehicle; and a $190,000 result for an elderly San Francisco pedestrian injured in a crosswalk by a negligent driver sustaining a non-surgical knee injury.
+Some of George’s recent case results include a $750,000 settlement for a 70-year-old client who sustained a surgical femur fracture in a fall accident caused by negligent property maintenance; a $300,000 settlement for a family injured by an uninsured negligent driver who hit the family’s vehicle; and a $300,000 result for an elderly pedestrian injured in a crosswalk by a negligent driver.

-In 2021, the national lawsuit results ranking site Top Verdict recognized George for his exceptional case results achieved in 2020 on behalf of three of the firm’s clients.
-George was honored for his work on three cases all of which ranked in the:
+In 2021, the national lawsuit results ranking site Top Verdict recognized George for exceptional outcomes obtained in 2020 in three of the firm’s clients’ cases which all ranked in the: